SpineEventEngine/SpineEventEngine.github.io/docs/quickstart/java.md

      }
       ```
     <p class="note">`vBuild()` checks the values against the validation options before a message is actually built.
 The `build()` is a standard alternative natively provided by Protobuf.
 It is safer to always use `vBuild()`, and it does not make much sense to specify validating options, if `vBuild()` is not used.
     For example, commands are always validated upon arrival to the server side.
 We recommend creating a valid command on the client side as it can be too late if the validation is performed upon arrival on the server side.
-For more details, please refer <a href="https://spine.io/docs/guides/validation-user-guide.html">Validation User Guide</a>.</p>
+For more details, please refer to <a href="https://spine.io/docs/guides/validation-user-guide.html">Validation User Guide</a>.</p>
 5. Apply the emitted event:
   ```java
  @Apply